epic-64/epic-64/README.md

 ![](http://github-profile-summary-cards.vercel.app/api/cards/most-commit-language?username=epic-64&theme=github_dark)

 Current side projects:
 - An RPG game engine core in Kotlin.
-Planning to wrap ktor around it to create a browser game, that should play like a mix between Shakes & Fidget and Path of Exile.
+Planning to wrap ktor around it to create a browser game, that should play like a mix between Shakes & Fidget and Dragon Age.

 Previous side projects (on hold / canceled)
 - hackerman: a terminal based collection of minigames in Rust + Ratatui